osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 | EID 10 captured | Non-deterministic | ✅ confirmed |
 | Alert on lsass access | ❌ | ❌ |

-Server 2025 dumps significantly faster than Server 2022 under identical conditions — suggesting different runtime enforcement behaviour under Defender.
+Server 2025 dumps significantly faster than Server 2022 under identical conditions, suggesting a difference in Defender's runtime interference behaviour under identical dump conditions.

 ---

 ## Defensive Takeaway

-The dump itself may not alert.
-Watch the precursor: `Add-MpPreference -ExclusionPath` (EID 5007) from a non-administrative context, or from a process spawned by a scheduled task, is the window before credential material leaves the host.
+Detection does not reliably occur at the point of credential access.

+**Primary detection opportunity:**
+`Add-MpPreference -ExclusionPath` (EID 5007)

-The exclusion path is not operational convenience — it is the attack's dependency.
-Removing the exclusion path while the dump file is at rest causes Defender to immediately detect and remove it as `Trojan:Win32/LsassDump.A`.
-EID 5007 fires on both addition and removal of the exclusion.
-Either event is an intervention point.
+This is not an operational convenience — it is a **functional dependency** of the attack chain.

+- The dump file is removed immediately as `Trojan:Win32/LsassDump.A` once the exclusion is lifted
+- EID 5007 fires on both addition and removal of the exclusion
+- Both events occur **before or during credential material exposure**

+**Implication:**
+Defenders should treat Defender exclusion changes as high-signal events, particularly when originating from scheduled tasks, scripting engines, or non-interactive contexts.

+Catching LSASS access may fail.
+Catching the **conditions required to make it succeed** is more reliable.

 ---

 *Lab environment.
 All credentials redacted.
 Do not use against systems you do not own or have explicit written permission to test.*

 *Lab-validated on Windows Server 2025 Datacenter 24H2, UBR 1, Defender 4.18.26030.3011 with current signatures.
 April 2026.*

 <img width="1865" height="951" alt="attackredacted" src="https://github.com/user-attachments/assets/dca70990-62e7-4e67-bbce-bbfa14995b10" />
 <img width="1687" height="625" alt="kql" src="https://github.com/user-attachments/assets/1e16572d-0e51-43c9-9305-cc9bd12b9f77" />